nextstrain/nextstrain.org/docs/api.md

 ## Tests

-There are a number of smoke-tests for these API calls.
+There are a number of tests for these API calls.
-See `tests/smoke-test/` for details and run via `npm run smoke-test:ci`
+See `test/auspice_client_requests.test.js` for details and run via `npm run test:ci`